Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

+which was our claim, that $\xi(t,s)$ is a genuine probability distribution over $t$.
+We proceed with proving Prop.~\ref{prop:targetrecursion}.

-\begin{proof} The proof of this statement consists of the two steps already pointed out in the main text: first, we show that $\rho_T^{(n)}(t)$ is governed by the equations of motion~\eqref{eq:dot_rho_T}, which, for completeness, we recall here,
+\begin{proof} The proof of this statement consists of the two steps already pointed out in the main text: first, we show that $\rho_M^{(n)}(t)$ is governed by the evolution equations~\eqref{eq:dot_rho_T}, which, for completeness, we recall here,